 Zanzibar is everything you imagine of an Indian Ocean Island – mile upon mile of beautiful beaches lined with palm trees and turquoise waters.
 The relaxed pace of island life is evident the moment you step off the plane.

-Tanzania’s mainland coast is often overlooked as travelers head to Zanzibar.
-We are big fans of the region and include a few private islands on this list, the majority virtually untouched by tourism.
+Tanzania’s mainland coast is often described as the hidden jewel of the country and we are big fans of the region.
+Vast swathes of beach line the coast, the majority virtually untouched by tourism.

 Pemba is the largest island of the Zanzibar Archipelago.
 Located north of Zanzibar itself, Pemba has only a scattering of top properties but a wonderfully off the beaten track feel and laid back approach to island life.